Self-actualization: Carl Rogers' concept

 Carl Rogers used the term "self-actualization" to describe something distinct from the concept developed by Maslow: the actualization of the individual's sense of 'self.'
 In Rogers' theory of person-centered therapy, self-actualization is the ongoing process of maintaining and enhancing the individual's self-concept through reflection, reinterpretation of experience, allowing the individual to recover, develop, change, and grow.
 Self-actualization is a subset of the overall organismic actualizing tendency, and begins with the infant learning to differentiate what is "self" and what is "other" within its "total perceptual field," as their full self-awareness gradually crystallizes.
 Interactions with significant others are key to the process of self-actualization:

 As a result of interaction with the environment, and particularly as a result of evaluational interaction with others, the structure of the self is formed – an organized, fluid but consistent conceptual pattern of perceptions of characteristics and relationships of the 'I' or the 'me', together with the values attached to these concepts.

 The process of self-actualization is continuous as the individual matures into a socially competent, interdependent autonomy, and is ongoing throughout the life-cycle.
 When there is sufficient tension between the individual's sense of self and their experience, a psychopathological state of incongruence can arise, according to Rogers, "individuals are culturally conditioned, rewarded, reinforced, for behaviors which are in fact perversions of the natural directions of the unitary actualizing tendency."
 In Rogers' theory self-actualization is not the end-point; it is the process that can, in conducive circumstances (in particular the presence of positive self-regard and the empathic understanding of others), lead to the individual becoming more "fully-functioning".

 In the New Age

 In New Age philosophy and spirituality, self-actualization encompasses both spiritual growth and healing and physical and environmental or planetary healing, often aided by the spiritual.
 New Age methods of self-actualization include the therapeutic use of quartz crystals and gems; channeling of spiritual or extraterrestrial entities; modern forms of divination; psychological self-help techniques; an interest in ancient or extraterrestrial civilizations; the use of often simplified Native American rituals; environmental and climate activism and awareness; and many techniques and philosophies for healing emotions, relationships, the mind, and the physical and spiritual or subtle body.

+Real-world applications

+The self-actualization model has been extended into contemporary areas of psychological practice.

+Self-actualisation in workplace settings

+The self-actualisation model highlights the multiple needs that employees bring to their jobs, which is why it is widely promoted in workplace settings.
+It focuses on the higher level needs, such as opportunity, meaningful work, personal growth, required to realise employees' potential.
+Despite the limited empirical evidence for the strict structure of hierarchy of needs, there is consistent support that high level needs are necessary for workplace motivation.
+The current corporate conditions, like job insecurity, shifts employees’ focus to basic needs like safety, while supportive policies help mitigate these concerns and encourage motivation.